brettgrigsby/handy-example/README.md

 Hit the `Add Random Card` button to add a random card from the set to your hand.

 Click any card to execute its on click function.
-In the case of this example app, it just removes the card from your hand.
+In the case of this example app, it removes the card from your hand if the `position.y` is small enough to be above the line on the page.

 ### NextJS